jrkosinski/articles/lstm-preprocessing/part1/README.md

 ... and will be in the 3-dimensional array shape that a tensorflow LSTM model expects, split into training, evaluation, and testing sets.

+In part one, this example will extract Range and Change from the timeseries data, remove the outliers, and scale the data between 0 and 1.
+In [part two](part2/), the example will take the result of that, retrend the data, and shape it appropriately for input to a keras LSTM model.

 ## Reading the Data

 The data is read from a file downloaded from the free historical stock data at Yahoo Finance; the columns